pramsey/pramsey.github.io/_posts/2021-05-04-indexes-and-queries.md

 If the data are planar, then spatial searching should be relatively easy, even if the input geometry is not in the same coordinate system.

 First, is your data planar?
-Here's a quick-and-dirty query.
+Here's a quick-and-dirty query that returns true for geographic data and false for planar.

 ```sql
 SELECT srs.srtext ~ '^GEOGCS'